queryluke/masseffect-5e-data/text/en/armor/cerberus-nightmare-helmet.md

 ---
 name: Cerberus Nightmare Helmet
-features:
-  - +1 bonus to melee weapon attack and damage rolls.
----
+flavor: >-
   Nightmare armor is worn by Cerberus Phantoms expecting long-range conflicts.
   Powerful capacitors deliver punishing energy to the Phantom's weapons, and circulating coolant in its gloves allows for more shots before a given thermal clip overheats.
 The remaining energy focuses on shield strength and regeneration time to help survivability.
+---
+- +1 bonus to melee weapon attack and damage rolls.